 At age 34, Felix is one of the most decorated track and field athletes in history, with nine Olympic medals (six gold) in four appearances and 18 world championship medals, including 13 gold to surpass Usain Bolt’s previous record of 12.
 But she’s also making a name for herself as a powerful voice and advocate for maternity rights for women everywhere.
 In 2019, Felix’s The New York Times op-ed on her former sponsor, Nike, ignited a discussion about pregnancy discrimination in sports and athletics and led to the brand’s revision of contracts to include more protections for pregnant athletes.
 As she gears up for the Tokyo Olympics, Felix remains at the forefront of the fight.

-Track and field Olympian ALLYSON FELIX was honored by TIME as one of the Most Influential People of 2020.
+Track and field Olympian ALLYSON FELIX was honored by TIME as one of the Most Influential People of 2020, and 2021.
 In her essay explaining why she is a bold activist for women and mothers, Christy Turlington - model and founder of the nonprofit Every Mother Counts - writes:

 Allyson Felix is one of the most decorated athletes in track and field.
 When athletes like her speak out about the injustices they face, they are taking a stand for us all.
 So after Allyson publicly called out her sponsor at the time, Nike, for threatening to pay her less after she gave birth to her daughter in 2018, she had my attention and my support...

 Women have proved time and again that they can be more resilient after childbirth, and female athletes are no exception.
 They come back, oftentimes faster and stronger—in fact, Allyson took home her 13th world championship gold in fall 2019 and had been training to compete at the Tokyo Olympics this summer.